 After having learned a wide range of Western psychological theories in graduate school to "fix" an individual, Erica found the holistic philosophy of yoga refreshing.
 She draws from both sources when working with clients in therapy and in the studio.
 As a yoga instructor, her intention for classes and teacher training is to bring yoga into the hearts of others as more than just a physical practice.
 Erica enjoys exploring postures through thematic sequencing, emphasizing alignment and balance, and weaving in elements of yoga philosophy to nurture the mind, body, and spirit.
 Trust, compassion, humor, and non-attachment are values she strives to embody whether in the office, studio, at home, on a hike, or with friends and family.

-Grateful for each moment of her own journey, Erica keeps this practice and lifestyle close to her heart, and is thrilled to share it with you.
+Grateful for each moment of her own journey, Erica keeps this practice and lifestyle close to her heart, and is honored to share it with you.

 Licensure: LC7686 State of Maryland PC012736 State of Pennsylvania Past Offerings & Experience Include: Private Practice Psychotherapist School-Based Therapist with Johns Hopkins Bayview Medical System Group Therapy Coordinator and Leader Co-leader and Mentor in 200 Hour Yoga Teacher Trainings Co-leader for Yoga Retreats in Vermont, USA and Tulum, Mexico Introduction to Vinyasa Yoga & Yoga Philosophy Lectures Mindfulness & Mental Health Workshops Arm Balance, Inversion, and Yoga for Athletes Workshops